NikSlav7/CasinoBot/README.md

 # CasinoBot
 Casino Bot is a bot that gives an opportunity to play some games in your discord channel.
-It doesnt use real monet, so it is absoltely safe, without losing any money
+It doesnt use real money, so it is absoltely safe and the player doesn't risk anything